 1. Anticipate the "why"

 Work with your project team, leadership team and others who are not impacted directly by the change.
 Ask them to share their thoughts about which group of employees is going to be most impacted and change the most.
 What will be changing for them?
-Consider process, organizational structure, job role, technology, compensation, etc. These are the items to document in your initial assessment using the Impact Index in your Practitioner eToolkit.
+Consider process, organizational structure, job role, technology, compensation, etc. These are the items to document in your initial assessment using Prosci's Impact Index .
 Build your hypothesis and formulate ideas—just don’t get too attached to them.

 2. Listen to impacted people